TEALab-org/nhls/README.md

 ## For Developers

 NHLS requires using the nightly Rust toolchain.
-Please refer to the official [Install Rust](https://www.rust-lang.org/tools/install) guide for obtaining `rustup`, the rustup toolchain manager.
+Please refer to the official [Install Rust](https://www.rust-lang.org/tools/install) guide for obtaining `rustup`, the rust toolchain manager.
 All changes should be made through pull requests, which must pass CI.

 ### Cargo Commands